 In 1233, when Nichiren turned twelve, he went to study in the mountains around Seicho-ji Temple.
 He was formally ordained as a monk there at the age of sixteen, and then left the Boso Peninsula to continue his studies at temples around Japan.
 In 1253 he returned to Seicho-ji where he determined he would establish a new branch of Buddhism.

 No trip to the mountains of Kamogawa would be complete without a visit to our last destination.
 Oyama Senmaida was selected as one of the “100 beautiful terraced rice paddies in Japan” and is the closest place to Tokyo to view terraced rice paddies.
 Oyama Senmaida sits on a staggered slope of 375 terraced rice paddies, a picturesque scene reminiscent of classical Japan.
-The rice paddies operate on an “owner system” where locals and city dwellers alike can adopt and take part in cultivating the paddies.
-The paddies offer splendid scenes no matter the season, whether it’s the vivid greens of the spring and summer, the golden hues of the fall harvest, or the shining light decorations in winter.
+The paddies are operated on an “owner system” where locals and non-locals alike can adopt a plot of land and take part in rice cultivation.
+Oyama Senmaida offers splendid scenes no matter the season, whether it’s the vivid greens of the spring and summer, the golden hues of the fall harvest, or the shining light decorations in winter.

-To learn more about Oyama Senmaida, please read this article: https://www.visitchiba.jp/things/oyama-senmaida/
+To learn more about Oyama Senmaida, please read this article: visitchiba.jp/things/oyama-senmaida/

 183-8 Kominato, Kamogawa City